nus-cs2103-AY2122S1/ip/docs/README.md

 ## FAQ

 1. **Q**: Why doesn't double-clicking the file `duke.jar` start the app?<br>
-   **A**: This could be due to your system configuration for the default application to use to open any `.jar` file.
+   **A**: This could be due to your system configuration for the default application to open any `.jar` file.
 If you are on Windows, firstly set the default application to open a `.jar` file to **Java(TM) Platform SE Binary** and then double-clicking `duke.jar` should be able to start the app properly.
 Alternatively, you can open a terminal on your computer and navigate to the folder where `duke.jar` is stored.
 Then run command `java -jar duke.jar`.

    **NOTE:**

     1. If you are on Windows, please do **NOT** start the app by right-clicking `duke.jar` and using "open with **Java(TM) Platform SE Binary**".
-You should change the default application to open any `.jar` file first and use double-clicking to start the app.
+You should change the default application to open any `.jar` file first and use double-click to start the app.
 Otherwise, the app may not run properly.

-2. **Q**: How do I transfer my data to another Computer?<br>
+2. **Q**: How do I transfer my data to another computer?<br>
    **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous Duke home folder.

 ------